Gulli

-Gulli ([ɡyli]; stylised as gulli) is a French free-to-air television channel focused on kids programming for those aged 3 to 14.
+Gulli ([ɡyli]; stylised as gulli) is a French free-to-air television channel focused on kids' programming for those aged 3 to 14.
 It was created as a result of a partnership between Lagardère Active and state-owned broadcaster France Télévisions.
-In 2019, the M6 Group bought Gulli as well as the television division of the Lagardère Active Group.
+In 2019, Groupe M6 bought Gulli as well as the television division of Lagardère Active.

 History

 The channel was launched on 18 November 2005 on the digital terrestrial television platform in France.
-Ten years later, on 1 July 2015, Gulli launched its own HD simulcast feed on the Astra 1 satellite.
-On 5 April 2016, its HD feed is launched on DTT.
+On 1 July 2015, Gulli launched its own HD simulcast feed on the Astra 1 satellite as part of Canalsat's complete transition to HD.
+On 5 April 2016, its HD feed was launched on DTT.

-Gulli was created as a result of a partnership between a kids-television pioneer companies Lagardère Active and the state-owned France Télévisions.
-The former is known due to is children's network, Canal J, while the latter has a long history investing on kids programming through its youth-oriented division on France 3.
-On 23 December 2013, a deal was reached between Lagardère and France Télévisions to purchase the latter's shares in Gulli.
-The deal was finalised on 29 October 2014 with the transfer of 34% of France Télévisions's shares to Lagardère for €25 million.
+Gulli was created as a result of a partnership between a kids-television pioneer Lagardère Active and the state-owned France Télévisions.
+The former is known due to its children's network, Canal J, while the latter has a long history investing in kids programming through its youth-oriented division on France 3.

-The network has been launched in Russia, Africa, the MENA region, and Brazil, broadcasting in Russian, French, Arabic and Brazilian Portuguese.
-The brand itself was sold alongside the rest of the Lagadère channels to Groupe M6 in 2019.
-The Russian feed utilizes the name "Gulli Girl" and broadcasts series aimed at a young female audience.
+In 2011, the first Gulli indoor playground opened.
+Developed since 2009 and operated by La Boîte aux Enfants, there is 15 Gulli Parcs opened in 2024.